firesidefiction/firesidefiction.github.io/_drafts/2018.2/issue-55-may-2018/2018-05-22-the-finger.md

 "Do you want to have a warden reach into your rear end and dig around to see if you're hiding razor blades?
 That's what happens in jail.
 And you go to jail or else they make you kill people.
 That's what wartime is, honey.
 That's what it was when I turned eighteen, and that's what it is now you're old enough to be sent to kill."

-"But when you were sentenced, the judges—“
+"But when you were sentenced, the judges—"

 "You're out of time!"
 Dad didn't raise his voice.
 He didn't have to.
 "Look.
 I wish the world wasn't this way, but it is.
 You're not going to be sent to kill people.
 You're not going to jail.
 I don't want you to die!
 Do you want to live or die?"